A concise guide for newcomers

 Dutch coins

-The Netherlands has a long and well-documented numismatic history.
-For beginners, Dutch coins are structured, well researched and easy to approach.
+The Netherlands has a long and well documented numismatic tradition.
+For beginners, Dutch coins are structured, well researched and relatively easy to approach.

 Examples include:

-• Royal issues from William I to King Willem-Alexander
+- Royal issues from William I through to King Willem-Alexander

 Foreign coins

 Foreign coins offer great diversity in style and historical background.
-They illustrate how different countries shaped their economy, power and symbolism, and often form a natural extension of a Dutch collection.
+They show how different countries shaped their economy, power and symbolism, and often form a natural extension of a Dutch collection.

 Ancient coins

-Ancient coins from the Greek and Roman world are among the oldest collectible coins.
+Ancient coins from the Greek and Roman world are among the earliest collectible coins.
 They capture the imagination and provide a tangible connection to classical antiquity.

 Roman and Greek coins: a closer look